 Hello!
 Welcome to As Drunk by Exotic Wine Travel, a weekly column where we feature interesting wines that we encourage you to seek out.
 The reviews featured in this series may be written by either one or the both of us.
 The featured wines can be from obscure or well-known wine regions.
-We hope that these wine recommendations will keep you gastronomically curious and your palate invigorated!
+We hope that these wine recommendations will keep you gastronomically curious and your palate invigorated.

 Sieur D’Arques, Toques et Clochers (Crémant de Limoux) 2013

-The treat here is the mouthfeel.
-Seriously creamy with absolutely fine, soft bubbles that one can expect from the finest méthode champenoise.
-The finish is long and nice enough to be noteworthy.
-Love it and can’t stop drinking it!”
+The bouquet is a stunning breeze of ladyfinger biscuit, vanilla cream, pear, and lemon.
+The palate is driven by more acidic fruit flavors like pineapple and grapefruit.
+The treat here is the mouthfeel—it’s creamy with absolutely fine, soft bubbles that one can expect from the best of méthode champenoise.
+The finish is long and piquant enough to be noteworthy.
+Love it and can’t stop drinking it!

-4.1/5 (You can find out more about our scoring system on the Wine Rating page.)
+My (Matthew’s) score: 4.1/5 (You can find out more about our scoring system on the Wine Rating page.)

 Find or buy this wine and other Sieur D’Arques wines at 8wines.
 Use the promo code EWT8WO7 and get €15 off your first purchase of €100 or more.